PREVENT / PREPARE / RESPOND / RESTORE

 Aaron Montgomery, OSRL

-Proactive and technology-based knowledge retention and transfer rfforts at the American Petroleum Institute
+Proactive and technology-based knowledge retention and transfer efforts at the American Petroleum Institute

 Timothy Steffek, API

-Developing an Industry Subject Matter Expert (SME) programme for enhanced oil Spill response: concepts and industry examples from BP
+Developing an Industry Subject Matter Expert (SME) Programme for Enhanced Oil Spill Response: Concepts and Industry Examples from BP and OSRL

 Rhea Shears, OSRL